jez/as-tree/README.md

 This tool is particularly useful when used with `find` or `fd` to produce such a list of files.
-It's similar in spirit to `tree`, but `find` and `fd` tend to be more powerful when it comes to controling which files to list.
+It's similar in spirit to `tree`, but `find` and `fd` tend to be more powerful when it comes to controlling which files to list.

 Inspired by [this feature request](https://github.com/sharkdp/fd/issues/283).